 My practice is both contemplative and labor intensive.
-I am an artist who engages with somatic, emotional and psychic notions of an intellectual experience that can potentially become material and immaterial expressions of an embodied inheritance.
-I am interested in how the body translates visceral information within a space and how a space can become a potential expression of a shared relationship.
+I am an artist who engages with somatic, emotional and psychic notions of an intellectual experience that can become material and immaterial expressions of an embodied inheritance.
+I am interested in how the body translates visceral information within a space and how a space can become an expression of a shared relationship.
 My work is layered in drawing, performance, video projection and installation, reflecting on the generative process of translation as a tool to investigate the possibility of endlessness in place-making and shape-making.
-I find, break, mold, shape, replicate and alter simple forms made of paper, fabric, wood, concrete and plaster.
+I replicate and alter simple forms made of paper, fabric, wood, concrete and plaster.
 By constructing, deconstructing and reconstructing materials, I seek to recall, rediscover and restore the transformative qualities of each process as it relates to identity in flux, intimacy, loss and resilience.